 Spatial LLM Architecture & Core Concepts

-Articles in this pillar
+Articles in this topic

 Validation-First Data Ingestion & CRS Enforcement

 Spatial LLMs fail silently when fed malformed geometries or inconsistent projections.
-The ingestion layer must enforce strict validation gates before any data reaches the reasoning engine.
+The ingestion layer must enforce strict validation gates before data reaches the reasoning engine.
 Coordinate reference system (CRS) normalization is the primary failure point in cross-source spatial pipelines.
 Production systems should implement automated CRS detection, transformation to a canonical projection, and topology validation prior to tokenization.
 Relying on implicit coordinate assumptions violates OGC interoperability standards and guarantees downstream hallucination or geometric drift.

 import geopandas as gpd